 - Know about the impact of animal agriculture on the environment and want to make changes to save the earth, or

 - You want to eat less meat to improve your health

-Congratulations for your decision to make a difference!
+Congratulations on your decision to make a difference!

 A quick Twitter search reveals that many people feel compelled to go vegan, but don't feel like they can.